Honduras to inaugurate first female president, with Taiwan ties in focus | Politics

 It means the United States has an "opportunity to position its interests on issues such as migration and maintaining the country's relations with its ally Taiwan," Leon said.
 The United States, under its "one China" policy, acknowledges Beijing's position that Taiwan is part of its territory though the United States does not endorse this stance.
 The U.S. does not have formal diplomatic ties with Taiwan.

-Harris has been tasked with addressing the "root causes" of migration from Central America, but her trip comes as Biden's popularity at home has waned and his immigration strategy https://www.reuters.com/article/us-usa-immigration-children-insight-idCAKBN2C21FH has stalled https://www.reuters.com/world/us/bidens-immigration-goals-fade-after-setbacks-us-mexico-border-2022-01-20.
-Harris, seen by many Democrats as a likely U.S. presidential candidate in 2024, has also seen her polling numbers drop and has been hit by resignations of top staffers.
+LEGISLATIVE LIMBO Harris has been tasked with addressing the "root causes" of Central America migration, but her trip comes as Biden's popularity at home has waned and his immigration strategy https://www.reuters.com/article/us-usa-immigration-children-insight-idCAKBN2C21FH has stalled https://www.reuters.com/world/us/bidens-immigration-goals-fade-after-setbacks-us-mexico-border-2022-01-20.

-During a meeting with Castro, Harris plans to discuss economic opportunity, the fight against corruption and managing migration, U.S. officials said.
-"We do very much want and intend to do what we can to support this new president as she tries to make progress," one administration official told reporters.
+Harris, seen by some Democrats as a potential presidential candidate in 2024 if Biden does not seek a second term, has also seen her polling numbers drop.
+During her meeting with Castro, Harris will discuss economic opportunity, the fight against corruption and managing migration, U.S. officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)